 Marijuana, first introduced to the Caribbean by indentured labourers, is receiving its biggest official boost, courtesy the region’s smallest island State.

-On Thursday, Prime Minister of St. Kitts-Nevis Dr. Timothy Harris introduced the Cannabis Bill 2019 to the National Assembly, seeking to decriminalise marijuana use for three distinct purposes.
+On Thursday, Prime Minister of St. Kitts-Nevis Dr. Timothy Harris introduced the Cannabis Bill 2019 to the National Assembly, seeking to decriminalise marijuana products (such as the meat breath strain, to name one example), and the use thereof for three distinct purposes.

 This is a far-reaching and historic initiative, not for the Caribbean region, but globally.

 Among Caricom countries, Jamaica, in 2015, legalised marijuana, in stipulated quantities, for religious purposes, and allowed tourists to apply for permits to use the herb for medicinal reasons.

 Last December, St. Vincent and the Grenadines became the first member of the Organisation of Eastern Caribbean States (OECS) to decriminalise marijuana for medical purposes and scientific research.

 Trinidad and Tobago is in the midst of protracted official consultations.

 Dr. Harris told fellow legislators on Thursday: “We have cut across the three broad gamut that had been the subject of discussion regionally and elsewhere with respect to the issues to do with marijuana.”

 The Cannabis Bill 2019 proposes the setting up of a legal framework and licensing structure to regulate the use of marijuana.